truenas/middleware/docs/userguide/index.rst

 #.
 A user account was created as follows:

-*   Username: *user1*
+*   "Username": *user1*

-*   Home Directory: */mnt/data/backup_user1*
+*   "Home Directory": */mnt/data/backup_user1*

-*   the Full Name, E-mail, and Password fields were set where the Username and Password match the values for the user on the Mac OS X system
+*   the "Full Name", "E-mail", and "Password" fields were set where the "Username" and "Password" match the values for the user on the Mac OS X system

 #.
-An AFP share with a Name of *backup_user1* has been created with the following attributes:
+An AFP share with a "Name" of *backup_user1* has been created with the following attributes:

-*   Path: */mnt/data/backup_user1*
+*   "Path": */mnt/data/backup_user1*

-*   Allow List: set to *user1*
+*   "Allow List": set to *user1*

-*   Read-write Access: set to *user1*
+*   "Read-write Access": set to *user1*

-*   Time Machine: checkbox is checked
+*   "Time Machine": checkbox is checked

 #.  :menuselection:`Services --> AFP` has been configured as follows:

-*   Guest Access: checkbox is unchecked
+*   "Guest Access": checkbox is unchecked

 #.
 The AFP service has been started in :menuselection:`Services --> Control Services`.